trueos/trueos-docs/trueos-handbook/dualboot.rst

    Disk Layout in Disk Management

-Since the three Windows partitions fill the entire disk, the data partition must be shrunk to create space to install |trueos|.
+This image shows all three Windows partitions filling the enitre disk.
+The data partition must be shrunk to create space to install |trueos|.
 Right-click the data partition (in this example, the *(C:)* partition), and select :guilabel:`Shrink Volume`, as shown in :numref:`Figure %s <partition2>`.